Skip to content

 1 / 1

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also has a whistleblowing policy that enables internal and external stakeholders to report cases.
+The company also has its own whistleblower procedure.

 • Y